Lneko3176/CCMACLRL_EXERCISES/Assignment3.md

 | D        | 5                  | 2                 | 1            | ?            | ?            |
 | E        | 6                  | 6                 | 1            | ?            | ?            |

 - Report the **new average BCE loss** over all 5 customers.
-The new average loss must be lower than the previous average loss
+(Note: The new average loss must be lower than the previous average loss)

 $$
 New Loss_{avg} = ?